 Next, it’s time to craft your own logo.

 We know what you’re thinking: “I’m not a designer.
 How on Earth am I meant to create my own logo?”

 Fortunately, you don’t need a master’s degree in advanced Photoshop studies to design a logo.

 Just remember to align your logo with your chosen color palette if you don’t want it to stick out like a sore thumb!

-Your next task is to build out the most important pages on your otherwise threadbare fitness blog.
+Your next task is building the most important pages on your otherwise threadbare fitness blog.

 Specifically, we’re talking about your:

 Homepage: This is the first port of call for most people who visit your site, so it needs to look amazing.
 Beyond that, it should explain what the website is about, and make it easy for people to find relevant content deeper into the site.

 About us page: Your opportunity to explain who you are and what makes you tick.
 Talk through your own fitness journey, and don’t shy away from adding a little color here.